richmilton/uk-ireland-stampduty-calculator/readme.md

   "taxName": { "long": "stamp duty land tax", "short": "SDLT" }
 }
 ```

+Note: numbers and messages in the above extract are subject to change but JSON structure should be correct

  | parameters | values |
  | --- | --- |